jbenj-upenn/JavaIPhone/README.md

 # JavaIPhone

-### School assignment using inheritance and polymorphism in Java to create a model of a base iPhone from which three models derive.
+### Just practice/review in Java using inheritance and polymorphism to create a model of a base iPhone from which three models derive.

 #### Funtions
 * Check battery